EdgeNet-project/edgenet-legacy-2024/docs/getting_started.md

     echo "<token-or-secret>" | base64
 ```

-The following secrets needs to be edited for EdgeNet features to work properly:
+The following secrets needs to be edited for features to work properly:

 ```yaml